Containerising the DataDog Agent for HTTP health-checks using DigitalOcean App Platform and Terraform

 }

-Finally, we were able to provision a DataDog monitor which handled alerting us to any unexpected change found by the newly created HTTP check service.
+Finally, we were able to provision a DataDog monitor that handled alerting us to any unexpected changes found by the newly created HTTP check service.

 resource "datadog_monitor" "datadog_http_check" {